Hexagon Quilt Design Book PDF

 2. Upgrade your hexagon quilt design to finish faster.

-Some quilters automatically associate hexagons with English Paper Piecing (EPP) but Inklingo gives you more choice.
+Some quilters automatically associate hexagons with English Paper Piecing (EPP) but Inklingo gives you more choices.

 EPP is slooooow.
 Every other method is faster and more accurate especially when the cutting and sewing lines are printed on the fabric.